lurado/BetterAppleDocsets/README.md

 Run `./hyphen.rb --help` for the full command-line reference.

-If you see this warning while adding your docset to Dash, simply ignore it:
+If you see this warning while adding your docset to Dash, simply ignore it and click _Install_:

 <img src="images/warning.png" width="410">